gustavosilverio/todo/README.md

-## This is a simple but robust todo app
+## This is a simple but very robust todo app

 Technologies used here:
 - nextjs